Skip to content

 • Array order is display order — Principles, Groups, Objectives, and Initiatives are all List<T> in the domain model.
 Their position in the JSON array determines the display order in the UI.

-• FieldSequences is a Dictionary<string, long> on every entity type (including Team), mapping field names to the sequence number of the last event that modified that field.
-This drives conflict detection and history associations.
+• FieldSequences is a Dictionary<string, long> also present on every entity for fields not covered by the standalone sequence properties (e.g., color on Team, progress on Initiative).
+It maps field names to the sequence number of the last event that modified that field.

 • PrincipleIds on objectives is a List<Guid> of references to principles in the same team.